Ogden Block – Hong Lee Laundry Calgary

 While not a broad sentiment, there’s more than a few saying something like this.
 “It’s a derelict and abandoned building.
 At what point is the line drawn between genuine historical significance, and what is essentially hoarding buildings just because they’re old?”
 CBC Facebook Page comment.

-Know more (new windows): Ogden Block Hong Lee Laundry Building Calgary and Calgary Green Line LRT.
+Know more (new tabs): Ogden Block Hong Lee Laundry Building Calgary and Calgary Green Line LRT.

 We love presenting these articles and hope you enjoyed your stay.